By Kurtis Irwin, VP of Global Catalysis

 1. Cost Reduction

 Reliable catalysts lead to fewer shutdowns and maintenance requirements in industrial plants, ultimately reducing operational costs.
-There is also a significant reduction in cost through accelerated ageing.
+There is also a significant reduction in cost and time through accelerated ageing, particularly when a recirculating gas reactor setup is utilised.

 1. Environmental Impact